TheCharlatan/blockchain-parser/README.md

 ```

 Read the manual [here](https://github.com/pyenv/pyenv#basic-github-checkout) on
-how to configure the correct shell path and environment.
+how to configure the correct environment variables for pyenv.

 Install pipenv: